 New developments provide opportunity for tree retention and planting in newly created public road verges.
-New developments are also required to provide 10% of the development area as public open space providing opportunity for tree retention and planting.
+New residential development is required to provide 10% of the development area as Public Open Space (POS), providing opportunity for tree retention and planting.

 Plate 8-10: Infill Development In High Wycombe (Landgate, 2022) Year 2001